HamzaZo/helm-unit/README.md

 ✔️ check that container image does not using latest as tag : PASS 🎯

-✔️ validate that serviceAccount Name exist : PASS 🎯
+❌ validate that serviceAccount Name exist : FAILED

 ✔️ validate container port value : PASS 🎯